Have a Focus

 Don’t Code Your Own Platform

 You want to invest your time in building your blog, not building the platform that runs your blog.
-You shouldn’t build your own blogging platform for the save reason a carpenter shouldn’t forge his own hammers.
+You shouldn’t build your own blogging platform for the same reason a carpenter shouldn’t forge his own hammers.

 I use WordPress for all my blog sites even though I hate WordPress.
 The advantage with WP is that since 25% of the web uses it all the common features I’ll need are pretty well-worn paths.
 Themes, contact forms, SEO tools, content management—it’s all available.